 Registered Medical Assistant (RMA) Certification and Training Programs

 Medical assisting is an area of study that is offered through certificate programs at dozens of community colleges throughout the United States.
-In two years or less, medical assisting students will be eligible to take the American Medical Technologist's exam for national certification as a Registered Medical Assistant (RMA).
+After two years or less of study, medical assisting students could be eligible to take the American Medical Technologist's exam for national certification as a Registered Medical Assistant (RMA).

 - Medical terminology